andraugust/andraugust.github.io/index.md

 ## [Satellite Image Classification on the FMoW Dataset](fmow.html)

 <p style="opacity:0.5">12/2017</p>
-Image classification on the Functional Map of the World dataset with a look at fine-tuning and the effects of sample size distribution and spatial context.
+Image classification on the Functional Map of the World dataset.

 ## [Discovering Class-Hierarchies by Clustering Confusion Matrices](cm-clustering.html)

 <p style="opacity:0.5">10/2017</p>
-An example of how spectral clustering finds class hierarhies within confusion matrices.
+An example of finding class hierarchies by applying spectral clustering to confusion matrices.

 ## [Solving Threes](bellman.md)